frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/customer-for-multiple-company.md

-<h1>Customer for Multiple Company</h1>
+<h1>Customer for Multiple organization</h1>

 ERPNext allows you managing multiple companies in one ERPNext account.
-It is possible that you will have Customer and Supplier which would belong to more than one company of yours.
-While creating sales and purchase transactions, system shows result of Customer and Suppliers for that Company only.
+It is possible that you will have Customer and Supplier which would belong to more than one organization of yours.
+While creating sales and purchase transactions, system shows result of Customer and Suppliers for that organization only.

-It means if you have added (say) Wind Mills Limited as a customer for the first company, you will not be able to select it as a customer when creating Sales Order (or any other sales transaction) for another company.
+It means if you have added (say) Wind Mills Limited as a customer for the first organization, you will not be able to select it as a customer when creating Sales Order (or any other sales transaction) for another organization.

 There are two approach to address this scenario.

 ####Create Another Customer Record

-You should create another Customer record for Wind Mills Limited, but for the second company.
+You should create another Customer record for Wind Mills Limited, but for the second organization.

 If you try adding another customer with exact same name (as Wind Mills Limited), system will throw a validation message that, account already exist for Wind Mills Limited.